microverseinc/ror-social-scaffold/README.md

 # Stay In Touch

 This is a ruby on rails social media application.
-Registered users of this application can send friend requests amongst themselves as well as accepting and rejecting these requests.
-The application also has a like and comment feature incorporated in the posts feature where registered users can write, like and comment on posts.
+Registered users of this application can send friend requests amongst themselves as well as accept and reject these requests.
+The application also has like and comment features incorporated in the posts feature where registered users can write, like and comment on posts.

 ## Screenshots